 First, some of the chain hotels in the area.
 The beauty of these is that no matter where you stay (Singapore, Osaka, Amsterdam, or Charleston), you’ll have the same experience.
 While there is something to say about that, it’s not going to be a localized experience.

 1. Charleston Marriott

 Inexpensive and in the more modern part of town is how I would describe this Charleston hotel.
-The Charleston Marriott is north of the Crosstown and the MUSC campus and south of the Citadel and the Joseph P. Riley, Jr. Park baseball field.
-Rooms higher-up overlook Brittlebank Park and the Ashley River.
+The Charleston Marriott is north of the Crosstown and the MUSC campus and south of the Citadel.
+It’s the hotel near the Joseph P. Riley, Jr. Park baseball field.
+Rooms higher up overlook Brittlebank Park and the Ashley River.

 2. Holiday Inn Express Charleston

 Right next door to the Charleston Marriott is the Holiday Inn Express Charleston.
 This place is also clean, comfortable, and inexpensive for downtown Charleston.

 3. Courtyard Charleston Waterfront and Hilton Garden Inn Waterfront

 Already mentioned these, but they should still go on the list of chain hotels in Charleston.
 I’m not a personal fan of chain hotels.
 That said, the pool at the Courtyard is super nice: it’s overlooking the Charleston marina and Ashley River.
 And as far as a hotel near the water in downtown Charleston, look no further.

 4. Holiday Inn Charleston Historic Downtown

 This place took forever to build (they had a sign saying it would be open soon for months after the marked date).
 It does provide an inexpensive lodging option at the top of the commercial part of Upper King Street.
 This Holiday Inn Historic Downtown is at the corner of Spring Street and King Street.
 It’s close to most of the bars and restaurants on Upper King Street, which is nice.